YeonwooSung/SelfSupervisedLearning_PyTorch/AutoEncoder/ContextAutoEncoder/README.md

 ## Pretrained model

 This repository provides the pretrained model, which is trained with the Paris StreetView Dataset.
+You could test the pretained model by using the following insturctions.

 ```bash
 # Inpainting a batch iamges